How to Zwift to Cycling Success

 Maybe you’ve seen it online.
 Maybe you’ve seen it in your Strava feed… Your friends training on a remote island somewhere in the Pacific.
 You’ve seen new records and new challenges.
 And you can’t help noticing that your friends are biking a lot more than they used to this time of year.
 Well if you don’t know by now, that “thing” that’s gotten into all your friends is known as Zwift.

 The Zwift platform has effectively revolutionized indoor cycling and running, turning your basement workout area into a gateway for a virtual world of cycling and running.
 Read on to learn how you can make the most of this platform to boost your fitness this winter, and beyond.

 We all know the progression — You’ve done your fair share of indoor training, using programs, machines and even classes in an attempt to stay focused and engaged throughout the winter.

-Raise your hand if you’ve watched every broadcast of Ironman® World Championships and Tour de France over and over again, you feel like you were there?!
+Raise your hand if you’ve watched every broadcast of Ironman® World Championships and Tour de France over and over again, until it felt like you were really there?!

 And then in 2017 along came Zwift.

-Maybe you’re a bit reticent at first because it involves some technology configuration but once we got all settled in, we realized something…..
+Maybe you’re a bit reticent at first because it involves some technology configuration.
+We were too, but trust us, once we got all settled in, we realized something…..
 We didn’t stop pedaling.